-"It takes your body about three to five days to adjust to the 'message' you send it today," Sadler explained.
+"It takes your body about three to five days to adjust to the 'message' you send it today," Sadler says.
 "You want your body to adjust before dropping the next feed."

-Sadler said some women will be able to wean faster than others, depending on how much milk is in the body.
+Sadler says some women will be able to wean faster than others, depending on how much milk is in the body.

 Have a plan for feeding baby.